Author's Avatar

 Exclusive rates

-What is a Self-Employed mortgage?
+What is a self-employed mortgage?

 The term ‘self-employed’ covers many kinds of situations, from sole traders to contractors and those in company partnerships.

 Different businesses will have different ways of distributing dividends and/or profits, and not everyone easily understands scenarios like retained profits and dividends, which we look at when considering your mortgage.
-Our specialist advisers will ensure all the income from your company is considered.
+Our specialist advisors will ensure all the income from your company is considered.

 Self-employed mortgage requirements

-Lenders generally base their self-employed mortgage criteria on historical earnings, rather than the amount you are currently earning right now.
-They will typically consider the average of your last two or three years’ income.
-As shown by your SA302 self-assessment tax calculation documents, or your full verified accounts.
+Lenders will typically consider the average of your last two or three years’ income.
+This will be shown by your SA302 self-assessment tax calculation documents, or your full verified accounts.

 We have found that one size does not fit all in our dealings across the many different modes of self-employment.
 Some lenders are more willing or able to help than others when considering applications.